 The following information is a snapshot of the 2020-2021 fiscal year (FY) to provide a better understanding of how funds were allocated and to review the financial operations of the system as a whole.
 A KCS FY ends on June 30.

 District operations are comprised of four different funds: General Purpose School Fund, School Nutrition Services Fund, Federal School Projects Fund, and School Special Projects Fund.
 Overall disbursements totaled $90.2 million for FY 2020-2021.

-The General Purpose School Fund provides the resources necessary to sustain the day-to-day activities and pays for the majority of administrative and operating expenses.
-This encompasses approximately 90 percent of all employees (salaries/benefits), instruction/instructional support, operations/maintenance, utilities, student transportation, technology, professional development, human resources, insurance, support services and administration.
-For FY 2016-2017, the expenditures were $73.1 million.
+The General Purpose School Fund provides the resources necessary to sustain day-to-day activities and pays for the majority of administrative and operating expenses.
+This encompasses approximately 90 percent of all employees (salaries/benefits), instructional support, operations/maintenance, utilities, student transportation, technology, professional learning, human resources, insurance, support services, and administration.
+For FY 2020-2021, expenditures from the General Purpose School Fund were $80.1 million.